Bagpipes: Recent history

 A Canadian soldier plays the bagpipes during the war in Afghanistan.
 Bagpipes are frequently used during funerals and memorials, especially among fire department, military and police forces in the United Kingdom, Ireland, the Commonwealth realms, and the U.S.

-During the 19th and 20th centuries, as a result of the participation of Scottish regiments in the expansion of the British Empire, the bagpipes became well known worldwide.
-This surge in the bagpipes' popularity was boosted by large numbers of Allied pipers which served in World War I and World War II.
+During the 19th and 20th centuries, as a result of the participation of Scottish regiments in the expansion of the British Empire, the bagpipe became well known worldwide.
+This surge in the bagpipe's popularity was boosted by large numbers of Allied pipers which served in World War I and World War II.
 This coincided with a decline in the popularity of many traditional forms of bagpipe throughout Europe, which began to be displaced by instruments from the classical tradition and later by gramophone and radio.

 As pipers were easily identifiable, combat losses were high, estimated at one thousand in World War I. A front line role was prohibited following high losses in the Second Battle of El Alamein in 1943, though a few later instances occurred.

 In the United Kingdom and Commonwealth Nations such as Canada, New Zealand and Australia, the Great Highland bagpipe is commonly used in the military and is often played during formal ceremonies.
 Foreign militaries patterned after the British army have also adopted the Highland bagpipe, including those of Uganda, Sudan, India, Pakistan, Sri Lanka, Jordan, and Oman.
 Many police and fire services in Scotland, Canada, Australia, New Zealand, Hong Kong, and the United States have also adopted the tradition of fielding pipe bands.